1. Don’t do laundry as often. Wear clothes twice or even three times.

 91. Bring your own bag to the grocery store.
 (I know.
-You do this already.)
+You do this already.
+So do I.)

 92. Bring your own glass container to a restaurant for leftovers (I bet you don’t do this one yet!).

-If you want to get really radical (and these will all take more than 9 minutes):
+If you want to be sustainable and get really radical (these will all take more than 9 minutes):

 94. Kill your car.

-96. Read No Impact Man and do everything he did, for a year, or a month, or a week … or 9 minutes.
+96. Read No Impact Man.
+Colin Beavan became the super hero of the sustainable.
+Do everything he did, for a year, or a month, or a week … or 9 minutes.

 98. Skip the cruise and go WWOOFing instead.
-(Coolest vacation idea ever.)
+(Coolest and most sustainable vacation idea ever.)